-CEQ The success of intervention will be judged with (judgment criteria): PSEQ The success of the intervention will be judged with (judgment criteria): To what extent have RDP interventions prevented youth exodus from rural areas?
-RDP projects encouraged the establishment of businesses by young people RDP projects facilitated the employment of young people RDP projects supported the participation of youth in rural development activities
+PSEQ Judgment criteria To what extent have RDP interventions prevented youth from leaving rural areas?
+RDP projects encouraged the establishment of businesses by young people, RDP projects facilitated the employment of young people, RDP projects supported the participation of youth in rural development activities.